 The Evolution of Digital Asset Management Systems: On-Premise, Cloud, and Dynamic

-Digital Asset Management (DAM) solutions amplify the benefits of rich media, such as images and videos, by centrally storing, sharing, and organizing digital assets.
+Digital Asset Management (DAM) solutions amplify the benefits of rich media, such as images, videos, audio, presentations, and documents, by centrally storing, sharing, and organizing digital assets.
 Today, images and videos are still trending, and rich forms of 3D and 360⁰ photos and videos are rapidly gaining traction.
 As dynamic user interactions become more popular, assets are no longer static.

 To face these challenges, brands and retailers are searching for new solutions to deploy digital assets to a range of devices.
 Multiple deployment options are available, including on-premise, public, and hybrid cloud environments.